 This is similar in function to Skype.
 Everyone involved in a Hangouts session will need to have a Google account.
 Android smartphones usually have the Hangouts app already installed, and it is also available in the app store for iPhones and iPads.
 If you don’t have a Google account you can create one in a couple of minutes at accounts.google.com.
 This also gives access to Google mail, but if you already have email with another provider you can ignore this feature.

 Hangouts can also be used on a computer.
 The easiest way to get started is to use the Chrome browser and download the Hangouts extension from https://chrome.google.com/webstore/detail/google-hangouts/knipolnnllmklapflnccelgolnpehhpl

 For non-profit organisations

 Originally mainly aimed at business users organising a videoconference or one-to-one video chat, Zoom has become very popular for social use too and has a reputation for being easy to use.
 The free version is limited to 40 minutes per session for 3 or more participants (no limit for two people), but this may be adequate for a call with family and friends or for small non-profit organisation or small business.
-Zoom works by sending a link to start the call, typically by email to all participants.
+To start a Zoom call you need to register on the Zoom website and create a new meeting.
+Zoom creates a unique link for the meeting, which you then send to all participants, generally using email or WhatsApp.
 If you have the free version and want to go beyond 40 minutes you can all just click the same link again to continue.

 Details and how to get started at www.zoom.us

-This is useful for webinars.
+This is useful for webinars and larger conferences.
 The free version has quite limited features but is fine for small sessions.
 If you have an Office 365 subscription you can access all the features and hold larger webinars.
 There is a Teams app for smartphones and tablets as well.

 Details at teams.microsoft.com/start